-SYMPHONIC BAND 9 - This course is opened to 9th grade students with previous experience on a band instrument and non-experienced students will require permission of the director.
+FRESHMAN CONCERT BAND - This course is open to 9th grade students with previous experience on a band instrument and non-experienced students will require the permission from the director.
 This course is a follow-up to the middle school band program and will introduce students to high school band literature.
 Emphasis is placed upon developing individual performance skills.
 Students may have an opportunity to pursue a secondary instrument of study.
-Students successfully completing this course receive LEVEL 2 credit.

-SYMPHONIC BAND 1 - This course is an expansion of the Symphonic Band 9 course.
+SYMPHONIC BAND 1 - This course is open to 10th-12th grade students with previous experience on a band instrument and non-experienced students will require permission of the director.
 Students are exposed to sophisticated literature, have the opportunity to perform at specialized venues, and are challenged to further improve individual and ensemble skills.
 The development of secondary instrumental study is also a component of this course.
-Students completing one year of study in this course receive LEVEL 2 credit.

-SYMPHONIC BAND 2 - This course is a continuation of the Symphonic Band 1 course.
+SYMPHONIC BAND 2 - This course is a continuation of the SYMPHONIC BAND 1 course for 11th-12th grade students.
 Students are exposed to sophisticated literature, have the opportunity to perform at specialized venues, and are challenged to further improve individual and ensemble skills.
 The development of secondary instrumental study is also a component of this course.
-Students completing one year of study in this course receive ACCELERATED credit.

-SYMPHONIC BAND 3H - This course is a continuation of the Symphonic Band 2 course.
+SYMPHONIC BAND 3H - This course is a continuation of the SYMPHONIC BAND 2 course (Seniors only).
 Students are exposed to sophisticated literature, have the opportunity to perform at specialized venues, and are challenged to further improve individual and ensemble skills.
 The development of secondary instrumental study is also a component of this course.
-Students completing one year of study in this course receive HONORS credit.
+Students completing two years of study in this course receive HONORS credit.